 Theory and practice of managing the organization's information system resources.
 Students complete a project as part of a multi-disciplinary team.

-Prerequisite: ISM 411.
+Prerequisite: ISM 411 with a grade of "C" (2.00) or higher.

 Key to General Studies Credit Abbreviations